Bostadh (Iron Age settlement): Archaeology

 Prior to excavation there was a variety of evidence indicating the presence of a settlement on Bosta Beach, including artefacts and signs of the presence of structures.

 As early as 1966 the presence of midden deposits and stone structures have been recorded.
 Records state that the middens and the structures were being eroded at the base of the dunes.

 In 1968, the settlement was further exposed by erosion.
 The artefacts found include what is likely Iron Age pottery sherds, stone implements and pieces of corroded iron.
 At least two similar floors were found nearby, and they appreared to be more or less undisturbed.
-Inside of a structure demarcated by large stones, a flint flake, a small, thick pottery sherd, an antler tine of a red dear with evidence of use as tool, and a fragment of whale bone tool were found.
+Inside of a structure demarcated by large stones, a flint flake, a small, thick pottery sherd, an antler tine of a red deer with evidence of use as tool, and a fragment of whale bone tool were found.
 These objects are currently held in Glasgow Art Gallery and Museum.

 In 1969 an arc of set stones and a series of shorter sections of walls was found.
 These walls were likely the remains of houses.
 The midden material was also exposed a few yards to the west of the structures.
 The midden was found to contained shells, bones, fragments of broch-type pottery, and a piece of decorated bone that was perforated for use as a comb.

 In 1983 a rusty metal object of twisted metal that was bent into ring of 114 millimetres was found in an eroding sand dune.

-In January 1993 storm force winds and high tides caused significant erosion.
+In January 1992 storm force winds and high tides caused significant erosion.
 The storm resulted in the erosion of at least one metre of dune face and lowered the level of the beach approximately one metre.
 A series of stone buildings were revealed underneath an eroding sand dune over a stretch of 30 metres.
 The total height of eroding dune ranged from 2 to 5 metres.The buildings had been buried beneath a sand dune.
 The buildings are bordered by exposed rock to the north, a stream estuary to the south, and Bosta Cemetery in the east.
 Most of the walls were over a metre thick.
 The walls consist of drystone facings on both the inner and outer surfaces and are filled with a sand core.
 The walls were constructed on dark brown sand deposits.

 Finds include a significant number of pottery sherds including 160 rims and 50 bases, Beaker pottery, fish and animal bones (some of which displaying signs of butchering), antler, shells, worked bone tools, fragments of up to three combs, and a lead weight.